 The total amount of compensation you can claim for whiplash is broken down into two areas;

-First, the amount of compensation you may be able to claim for your injuries, known as General Damages.
+First, the amount of compensation that may be paid out is for your injuries, known as General Damages.

-Second, the amount of compensation you may be able to claim for your out of pocket expenses, known as Special Damages.
+Second, the amount of compensation that may be paid out is for your out of pocket expenses, known as Special Damages.

 Calculate how much you could claim

 Please be aware that compensation amounts vary on a case by case basis.
 These figures are intended only as a guide towards what your claim may be worth.

 As part of claiming with Bott and Co, you will undergo an independent medical assessment.
 It is following this assessment, that we will know an accurate amount of compensation we may be able to claim for you.

 These figures do not take into account any out of pocket expenses you may also be able to claim, or any fees a solicitor may deduct for their legal services.

 A free claim consultation with one of our team is the quickest way to know how much you may be able to claim.

 Most consultations take no more than 5 to 10 minutes.
 Our team is available through phone or web chat, or you can complete our online form to schedule a time that suits you.